lzwjava/blog-source/original/2025-01-07-proxy-ban-en.md

 ## Update

-I am still getting banned.
-I now use Digital Ocean's reversed IP to assign a new IP when I get banned, in order to mitigate the frustration.
+Despite my efforts, my proxy server continues to be banned.
+To mitigate this, I've implemented a workaround using Digital Ocean's reversed IP feature, which allows me to quickly assign a new IP address whenever a ban occurs.